 Because the alignment would be adjacent to the UPRR tracks, the conversion of industrial and commercial land would not substantially change the pattern and intensity of the use of adjacent land and would be consistent with adjacent land uses.
-The land use impacts would be less than significant under CEQA.
-Therefore, CEQA does not require any mitigation.
+Therefore, the land use impacts would be less than significant under CEQA.